 - favourable outcomes in relapse, mental state, hospitalisation, social functioning and QoL in CBT added to standard care compared with standard care alone at long-term although non-significant in a Cochrane systematic review of 60 RCTs.
 However, the risk of adverse event was reduced in the combined treatment (CBT plus standard care) (RR=0.44, 95% CI 0.27 to 0.72).
-The quality of primary papers included was low.
-Jones C et al. (a), 2018, level I - no significant difference between combination of CBT and standard care vs standard care and other psychosocial therapies in relapse, mental state, hospitalisation, adverse event, social functioning and QoL in another Cochrane systematic review.
-The quality of primary papers included was low.
-Jones C et al.(b), 2018, level I
+The quality of primary papers included was low.73, level I - no significant difference between combination of CBT and standard care vs standard care and other psychosocial therapies in relapse, mental state, hospitalisation, adverse event, social functioning and QoL in another Cochrane systematic review.
+The quality of primary papers included was low.74, level I

-CBT for psychosis (CBT-p) aims to normalise and make sense of individual's psychotic experiences and also reduce the associate distress and impact on functioning.
-In a meta-analysis, CBT-p comparing with treatment as usual (TAU), CBT-p showed: Laws KR et al., 2018, level I
+CBT for psychosis (CBT-p) aims to normalise and make sense of the individual's psychotic experiences and also reduce the associated distress and impact on functioning.
+In a meta-analysis, CBT-p comparing with treatment as usual (TAU), CBT-p showed:75, level 1

-- improved functioning at end-point of intervention (Hedges's g=0.25, 95% CI 0.14 to 0.33) but not sustained at follow-up (Hedges's g=0.10, 95% CI -0.07 to 0.26) - reduced distress (Hedges's g=0.37, 95% CI 0.05 to 0.69) - did not improve QoL (Hedges's g=0.04, 95% CI -0.12 to 0.19)
+- improved functioning at the end-point of intervention (Hedges's g=0.25, 95% CI 0.14 to 0.33) but not sustained at follow-up (Hedges's g=0.10, 95% CI -0.07 to 0.26) - reduced distress (Hedges's g=0.37, 95% CI 0.05 to 0.69) - did not improve QoL (Hedges's g=0.04, 95% CI -0.12 to 0.19)